Aisudan47/Essential-excel-functions/README.md

 │   └── function_overview.png             # Visual preview of workbook layout
 └── README.md                             # Project documentation and usage guide
 ```

+## 🖼️ Workbook Screenshot
+Here’s a quick preview of the workbook structure and design:

+Color-coded categories make navigation easy

+In-cell comments and formula breakdowns guide users

+Interactive areas where you can edit inputs and see outputs update live
 ## 📸 Workbook Preview

 **🚀 How to Use the Workbook**